Drug Abuse in Veterans

 • Among homeless veterans, 70% have a substance abuse disorder.

 You don’t have to allow drugs to dictate the course of your life.
-Help is available.
-Seek rehab for veterans at Transformations Mending Fences in Morristion, FL.
+Help is available—immediate treatment and rehab for veterans at Transformations Mending Fences in Morriston, FL.

 The Time to Seek Help Is Now

-Our residential mental health clinic in Morriston Florida is committed to serving the men and women who served America.
-The entire program focuses on the unique needs of former military members and we are Veterans Affairs approved.
+Our residential mental health clinic in Morriston, Florida, is committed to serving the men and women who served America.
+The entire program focuses on the unique needs of former military members, and we are Veterans Affairs-approved and in-network with Optum VA CCN Mental Health Insurance.
 Drug abuse in veterans is a national problem, but you don’t have to let it win on an individual level.

 Contact us today to learn how we can help.